 When you get an urge for Chinese food, it can be tempting to pick up the phone and call in an order for delivery or head to the local restaurant and get takeout.
-Well, hold your dumplings because making your own Chinese food at home is easy.
-It’s also healthier because you get to choose the ingredients, the amount of sodium, the spice level and you will know there’s no MSG in your food.
+Well, hold your dumplings because there are so many vegan Chinese recipes that you can make at home super easily.
+It’s also healthier because you get to choose the ingredients, the amount of sodium, and the spice level.

 Sure it’s fun to go out and eat and when you do, we can tell you The Best Veggie Items on the Menu in a Chinese Restaurant.
-Learning to make your own Chinese food at home, however, is fun, economical and healthier.
-So don’t order takeout.
-Make these 20 vegan Chinese dishes instead.
+Making your own Chinese food at home, however, is fun, more economical, and healthier.
+So next time, skip the takeout and follow one of these 20 vegan Chinese recipes instead.

 1. Scrambled Tofu Fried Rice

 This is a quick and easy Tofu Scramble Fried Rice that tastes great and will keep you full for hours.
 The combination of spicy, sweet and salty flavors combine into a fabulous flavored dish that can be eaten for breakfast, lunch or dinner!

 2. Chilled Peanut Noodles